slemonide/hud_monitor/README.txt

-To add widget, use hud_monitor.place(text, id, player) "text" is text you want to write on the player's screen "id" is the id of your widged (you'll need it to change your widget) "player" is the player who you want to see the widged.
+To add widget, use hud_monitor.place(text, id, player) "text" is text you want to write on the player's screen "id" is the id of your widged (you'll need it to change your widget) "player" is the player who you want to see the widget.
 Leave this blank to make all players see the widget

 To change your widget, use hud_monitor.place(text, id, player)